LucasAntonioC-137/crud-go/README.md

 ---

-We hope this Swagger documentation has been helpful in understanding and interacting with the API of the MeuPrimeiroCRUD em Go project in Go.
+We hope this Swagger documentation has been helpful in understanding and interacting with the API of the Meu CRUD em Go project in Go.
 If you have any questions or need additional support, please don't hesitate to reach out.
 Enjoy using the API!